In Beaufort, all roads lead to the water — with plenty to see, smell, and taste along the way. Which makes a leisurely bike ride the ideal way to get

 Don’t say we didn’t warn you: Once you try Beaufort Grocery’s pimento cheese, served with spiced pecans, Granny Smith apple slaw, and lavosh crackers, you may not be able to live without it.
 Fortunately, you can find the recipe in BeauGro’s cookbook, Closed on Tuesdays.

-Diners head to The Spouter Inn Restaurant & Bakery as much for the local seafood and freshly baked pies and cakes as for the view from the waterfront deck.
+Diners head to bars and restaurants along the waterfront as much for the local seafood as for the view.
 Across Taylor’s Creek, past the busy harbor, a menagerie of coastal birds and animals — egrets and herons, sea turtles and dolphins — make their home on a small complex of islands known as the Rachel Carson Reserve.
 Everyone keeps an eye out for the reserve’s most famous residents: wild horses.
 Even from a distance, the sight of these beloved creatures is enough to make you stop what you’re doing to watch them roam.

 The scent of fresh wood floats through the open doors of the Harvey W. Smith Watercraft Center and onto the sidewalk, inviting passersby to stop and watch the boatbuilders at work inside.
 In a town where the traffic mostly consists of boats — “It’s a busy day in Beaufort if there’s activity on Taylor’s Creek,” Betsy says — the Watercraft Center, part of the North Carolina Maritime Museum, is both a fitting tribute to the state’s rich history of wooden boatbuilding, and an active workshop where volunteers like Jim Brode (pictured) preserve significant examples of the tradition.